The Ipcress File with *Update on New Series: Champignon Sauce Recipe šŸ„šŸ„šŸ„šŸ„

 ā€œInsubordinate.
 Insolent.
 A trickster.
 Perhaps with criminal tendencies.ā€

 The gentle satire of The Ipcress File reveals the pedestrian and often clumsy machinations of a spy world stripped clean of its glamorous intrigue.
 Yes, the bad guys do have peppy code names like Blue Jay and House Martin, but even these are a kind of sly joke.
 In practice, Harry hunts them down through a series of parking violations, and he doesnā€™t shadow them in cloak and dagger fashion or hound them through the streets of London in the obligatory screeching car chase.
-Instead, Harry walks down the spiral wooden stairs of the Science Library, seats himself across the table from Blue Jay and proposes a deal for the latest scientist, Radcliffe.
+Instead, Harry walks down the spiral wooden stairs of the Science Library and seats himself across the table from Blue Jay and proposes a deal for the latest scientist, Radcliffe.

 All Harry ends up with is a defunct telephone number.
 And later on, when he really thinks he has the goods on Blue Jay, calling in a very expensive raid on the warehouse where he thinks Radcliffe is being held, one with streams of police cars and gun wielding officers, he comes up empty handed.
 That is, except for a badly damaged audiotape he finds smoldering in some ashes.
-It has some letters on it ā€“IPCRESS ā€“ and Harry says, perhaps to save face, ā€œThis could be something.ā€ Understatement and irony at its British best.
+It has some letters on it ā€“IPCRESS ā€“ and Harry says, perhaps to save face, ā€œThis could be something.ā€ Understatement and irony at its British best!

 Other encounters have subtle and low key underpinnings that are not without a touch of dry British humor.
 Colonel Ross (Guy Doleman), his earlier boss, wants a word with Harry.
 He doesnā€™t choose a deserted park bench or the pale light of a streetlight, but a supermarket, where he loads his cart with everything from Beef-A-Roni (ā€œExtraordinary!ā€) to baby food as he tries to pry some information from his former minion.
 And just to make sure Harry gets the menace behind his request, he heads off his shopping cart at the end of the row, a comic trivialization of a standard cop maneuver usually done with a V-8 instead of a wire box on wheels.

 On the other hand, Harryā€™s bedroom talk is music to any womanā€™s ears. ā€œIā€™m going to cook you the best meal you have ever tasted.ā€ Quite an aphrodisiac, we might conclude, as his beautiful colleague Jean Courtney (Sue Lloyd) asks later if he always wears his glasses.
-He has no sooner explained yes, except when he goes to bed, that she gently removes them.
+He has not sooner explained yes, except when he goes to bed, that she gently removes them.
 This subtle sex scene, with everything left to our imagination, beats or at least rivals Bondā€™s sly double ententes or the shot of a gown as it tumbles to the bedroom floor.

 And letā€™s talk about those horn-rimmed glasses, shall we.
-Did you know that Harry Palmer was the first action hero to wear glasses?
+Did you know that Harry Potter was the first action hero to wear glasses?
 Part of the reason was actor Michael Caineā€™s desire to camouflage his face, even though in real life he was myopic.
 He didnā€™t want to be over-identified with the Harry Palmer character and could therefore remove them for other roles.
 The trademark glasses caught another Michaelā€™s eye, though, Mike Myers, who modeled his Austin Powers after Harry Palmer.

 Still more light humor comes from Harryā€™s very British bosses and the very British bureaucracy.
 The door to his new office is manned not by an adoring Miss Moneypenny, but a gray-haired matron who never sports a smile, but just a drooping cigarette that threatens to drop ashes on all that paperwork on her desk.
-And paperwork there is, paperwork galore.
+And paper there is, paperwork galore.
 Harry and his colleagues must regularly fill out the onerous 18 questions on the L 102 forms, whether or not they actually accomplish anything or not.

 Colonel Ross and Major Dalby wear their bowler hats and carry the obligatory umbrellas as walking sticks, meeting over tea and Dover sole at their club.
-Dalby relishes his meeting with Blue Jay at the military band podium, keeping the beat with his leather-gloved hand.
+Dalby relishes his meeting with Blue Jay at the military Band podium, keeping the beat with his leather-gloved hand.
 Palmer, a Mozart lover, is ā€œin luck with the next piece,ā€ but its transition from orchestra to bandstand lacks something for the fastidious spy, who wants to leave.

 ā€œI think theyā€™re playing very well,ā€ Dalby protests.

-ā€œTell me who wins,ā€ is Palmerā€™s parting shot.
+ā€œTell me who wins,ā€ is Palmerā€™s parting shot

-You canā€™t go wrong with this classic that has aged as nicely as its very talented star.
+You canā€™t go wrong with this classic that has aged as nicely as its so talented star.
 Forget the well choreographed, adrenaline pumping, technically perfect, mindless action pieces weā€™ve grown used to, and settle in for the slow burn instead of the superficial sizzle.

-ā€”Kathy Borich
+Kathy Borich

-Film-Loving Foodie
+Film-L0ving Foodie

 One of Harryā€™s featured dishes, the one that his beautiful fellow spy Jean fell for, was made with Champignon Sauce, a mushroom cream sauce.
 It is delicious with pasta, chicken, or steak.